mmu-webdesign/Level4-web-term-1/HTML/html02/11-forms-more.md

 Even in such cases however, it is considered best practice to set the for attribute to ensure all assistive technologies understand the relationship between label and widget.

-> If there is no label, or if the form control is neither implicitly or explicitly associated with a label, and a screenreader will read out something like "Edit text blank", which isn't very helpful at all.
+> If there is no label, or if the form control is neither implicitly or explicitly associated with a label, a screen reader will read out something like "Edit text blank", which isn't very helpful at all.

 ### Labels are clickable, too!